LEARNAcademy/syllabus/ruby/hashes.md

 => '2 cups'
 ```

-We can also look at all the just the keys or just the values in a given hash.
+We can also look at just the keys or just the values in a given hash.
 Calling `.keys` will return an array with just the keys and calling `.values` will return an array with only the values

 ```ruby
 p recipe.keys